intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 Blocked by bootstrap `deny_capabilities`.

-This is consistent with your current design.
-No need to unblock until Jarvis becomes more dev-agent-like.
+This is consistent with the current design.
+Unblocking is deferred until Jarvis takes on more developer-agent scope.

-## My Honest Recommendation
+## Outcome

-For today’s Jarvis, the only change made now is:
+The only change made in this review is:

 1. **Demote `RCE-003` from `CATASTROPHIC` to `NEEDS_REVIEW`.**
    This directly supports LLM-native terminal data processing while still letting AE/Guardian inspect the command.